This endpoint is used to send a message to a chat

 What you receive:

 queue_id — A unique identifier for your enqueued message task.
 Save this value to track your message's progress, correlate it with webhook events, or reference it in support requests.queue_position — Your message's position in the processing queue at the moment it was enqueued.
 This is zero-based (0 = first in queue, 1 = second, etc.).
-Note that this position reflects the queue state at enqueue time and may change as other messages are processed.unique_id — A provisional identifier (when available) that helps correlate the queued request with downstream message objects or WhatsApp provider references.hint — A helper message that tells you the next recommended step, such as which queue endpoint to call for status updates.Understanding the queue system:
+Note that this position reflects the queue state at enqueue time and may change as other messages are processed.status — The initial status of the message, always queued at this point.unique_id — A provisional identifier (when available) that helps correlate the queued request with downstream message objects or WhatsApp provider references.track_by — A convenience object with ready-to-use tracking URLs.
+Use track_by.unique_id to poll delivery status via GET /message/{unique_id}/status, or track_by.queue_id to look up the job via the queue API.Understanding the queue system:

 How the queue_id maps to your message: